jewelsjacobs/jewelsjacobs.github.io/source/create-app-lunch-and-learn/index.markdown

  It'll look exactly like [this](http://lit-ocean-2531.herokuapp.com/).
  * Lots of resources to further your knowledge
  * A beaming sense of accomplishment and well being

+## Preparing For The Course

+ * You'll save time by downloading and installing all of the required applications before the class.
+View the [Downloading And Installing Stuff](http://html5devgal.com/getting-started/#downloading-and-installing-stuff) section.

 [Lets Get Started!](/getting-started/)